RiteshHanmanthu/Blind-Low-Vision-NZ-v2-/README.md

 # Project Overview
  This project is to develop a engaging website that would provide information about a fundraising challenge to any user, with the option to donate.
  This web-application will be made to be compatible to most devices used to date by using ASP.NET Core Web Application>(ASP.NET Core v3.1) Web-Application MVC using Visual Studio 2019.
+This is the web-application side of the project where the landing page, register page, and donation page are developed.

 # Licenses
 * GNU v3.0 (General Public License).
 Any user is able to run, study, share, and modify the software BUT with the condition of mentioning the creator.